The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

 If Objects have been synced or Metrics built previously, you will be able to view the Objects and Fields that Ambition is querying and storing.

-In the image above, the Account and Lead Objects have been synced with Ambition.
+In the image above, the Account Object has been synced with Ambition.

 5. To sync additional Objects, click the green Sync Object button.